Don’t mention the war!

 live a better life—as will also become clear, Serbia has a bad problem with brain drain.
 Finally, we headed back to campsite and I went for a shower, although the showers were worse than some I had seen in Ukraine a month earlier.

-On our second and final day in Šabac, we finally found out our start point: the small village of Dupljaj.
-Most of the day was spent route planning and sorting out other bits of admin., whilst Josh complained about the heat.
+On our second and final day in Šabac, we finally found out our starting location: the small village of Dupljaj, about 70 km away taking the most direct route.
+Most of the day was spent route planning and sorting out other bits of admin. whilst Josh complained about the heat.
 I had a short salsa lesson with Marina at lunchtime, and we saw our first stray dog (not that we realised it was a stray before most of us stroked it).
 We finished our route planning just as the sun was setting, which was handy, had a few more briefings from the leadership team and turned in for an early night.

 Day 1 – Dupljaj to Stepanje (route)

-It was a long drive to Dupljaj—Google Maps helpfully informs us that it’s a 66 km trip.
-We took our list of minor challenges from the leaders, said our goodbyes and took stock of our surroundings.
+It was a long drive to Dupljaj.
+Once we arrived, we took our list of minor challenges from the leaders, said our goodbyes and took stock of our surroundings.
 We’d been dropped off outside a church mid-wedding, and we were unsure of what to do first: start walking, or see if we can crash the wedding.
 Just as we made up our minds to do the latter, the wedding party rushed past us and out of the church, jumped in their waiting cars and drove off.
 We were a bit dumbfounded, but would later discover that the Serbian wedding custom is not to hang around at the church in favour of getting straight to a nearby restaurant for a meal (honking your horns the whole way there).

 However, we spotted the priest milling around and decided to go say hi.
 Unfortunately, he didn’t speak a word of English.
 Just as were about to give up on charades and start our walk, however, two more priests arrived, one with a fancy-looking chain around his neck.
 We figured there might be value in sticking around, and our intuitions were proven right when the priest explained who we were.
 Turned out the younger of the two new arrivals spoke fluent English, and from him we found out that the guy with the chain was the bishop of the whole region—Episkop Milutin.